 ECA strives to be welcoming and accessible, with a commitment to ensure that all patrons can enjoy and engage with the performing arts.
 ECA meets all American with Disability Act (ADA) requirements.

-If you have a specific question or would like to request an accommodation be considered, please contact Gillian Jones, Director of Programming, at 425.275.9483 or .
+If you have a specific question or would like to request an accommodation be considered, please contact Lori Meagher, Director of Finance & Operations, at email@example.com.
 ECA staff and volunteers are also available to answer questions and provide assistance at performances.

 PATRONS WHO ARE BLIND OR HAVE LOW VISION